KosPsych/codellama-finetune/README.md

 This specialized task is referred to as [code infilling](https://huggingface.co/blog/codellama#code-infilling), wherein the model is conditioned to generate code that aligns  with an existing code's beginning and end sections.
 The model is fine-tuned with data scraped from the official Intellij community [repository](https://github.com/JetBrains/intellij-community).

 ### Objective and Future Directions
 The main objective of this repository is to showcase the adaptation of downstream models and the outcomes to validate the feasibility of the task.
-Potential future improvements, such as saving models, expanding to support additional languages, and refining the code and methodology, could be considered.
+Potential future improvements, such as saving/reloading models, expanding to support additional languages, and refining the code and methodology to support a larger dataset, could be considered.

 ### Module Development Specifications